Ana06/medical-data-android/README.md

 ## Authors

-This project is being developed by Ana María Martínez Gómez, but contributors are welcome!
+The development of this project was started by Ana María Martínez Gómez, but contributors are welcome!
+You can see all contributors here: [contributors](https://github.com/Ana06/medical-data-android/graphs/contributors).

 ## Licence